Winners and Losers – THE UGLY STEPSISTER (2025)

 Greetings from beautiful Los Angeles, hope you are doing well.
 There’s nothing new to report on my side of the world, other than life got its usual sparkle back now that the industry strikes are officially over and we can go back to making money art in Hollywood (gonna miss the free lunches at Bob’s Big Boy tho).
 Right, enough with the pleasantries, let’s jump into it.

 Just like you, I follow various horror enthusiasts with the sole purpose of broadening my taste within the genre.
-Sure, I listen to those with similar opinions to mine, but I really pay attention to those who do not; as a rule of thumb, the farthest you and I are in our enjoyment of the horror spectrum, the better the payoff for me, the better the surprise I get when I watch that which you claim to love.
+Sure, I listen to those with similar opinions to mine, but I really pay attention to those with whom I disagree; as a rule of thumb, the furthest you and I are in our enjoyment of the horror spectrum, the better the payoff for me, the better the surprise I get when I watch that which you claim to love.
 Right, so imagine my surprise when two of the horror people I highly respect, one who echoes my taste, and one who sure as f*ck does not, separately lauded the same indie movie they had watched in festivals (09/22/23 Austin Fantastic Fest, 10/01/23 Beyond Fest, respectively).
 The movie was called Cuando Acecha la Maldad aka When Evil Lurks (2023) and it was written and directed by Demian Rugna, the acclaimed Argentinean filmmaker who gave us Aterrados aka Terrified (2017).
-I was intrigued and desperately needed to watch the new film for myself, soon.
+I was intrigued and desperately needed to watch the new film for myself, and soon.
 But soon could not come sooner.
 And so I waited.
 Waited until it was released in theaters near me.

 CUT TO: